 The Chest provides assistance with food for those Webster residents in need.
 All items are donated by Webster businesses, churches, schools, scout troops and individuals.
 The Food Cupboard is open by appointment and the individual is asked to provide proof of Webster residency and the reason they are in need.
 All items provided through the food cupboard are made possible by the generous donations of Webster residents & businesses and are available at no cost.

 Each Tuesday evening there is a distribution of perishable food (vegetables, fruit, bread, dairy products, etc.) that has been regularly donated by Wegmans (Holt Road and Eastway), Hegedorns, BJs, Ridge Donut, Schutt's, and Panera Bread.
 Families who meet income guidelines are welcome to come as often as needed.
 Approximately 40 dedicate volunteers oversee this weekly program.
 Pictures of Tuesday food distribution.

 Each Easter, Thanksgiving, and Christmas food baskets are assembled for families who qualify.

 Shirley Miller was the Community Chest benefit's counselor for almost three decades.
 During those years, Shirley became the most visible part of the Community Chest working with those who most needed assistance.
 Each year the Webster Community Chest awards scholarships in Shirley's memory to Webster seniors.
 These seniors have performed significant community service.

 The 2014 Shirley Miller Award winners are Brandon Link from Bishop Kearney, Nicole Gardner from Webster Thomas, and Patrick Gurnow from Webster Schroeder.
 (Same order in the picture)

 The Webster Community Chest provides summer camp scholarships to children in Webster families that qualify.
-These scholarships are available for the Fun Camp programs offered through Webster Parks & Recreation.
+These scholarships are available for a week of camp at the Bay View Y..